 Downtown Langley (City of Langley).
 About 18 walkable storefront blocks.
 There’s a wasteland along the northern perimeter, and too much traffic, but Downtown Langley is notable for choice and affordability in housing as well as an attractive (if undersized) core.
 The City is working to expand the core’s “realm of influence.”
 76/100.

 Downtown Port Coquitlam (City of Port Coquitlam).
 About 12 walkable storefront blocks.
-A strong community feeling; aggressive construction of new medium-density housing in and adjacent to the core; retail services, public amenities and recreation.
+A strong community feeling; newish medium-density housing in and adjacent to the core; retail services, public amenities and recreation.
 75.5/100.

 White Rock Uptown (City of White Rock).
 About 15 walkable storefront blocks.
 A high concentration of services for people over the age of 65, a relatively dry climate, and close proximity to a fine waterfront promenade.
 The village looked a little threadbare when we visited, with some deteriorating properties awaiting development.
 74/100.

 Marpole (City of Vancouver).
 About 14 walkable storefront blocks on the part of Granville Street just north of the Fraser River.
 The planning area designated as Marpole stretches to Cambie, but this is outside the walkable village.
 Marpole sits alongside some of the plushest parts of Vancouver, but a wide swath of rental housing adds diversity.
 The Granville commercial zone is a little skinny on services, and very noisy.
 The City government would like to densify; some residents say no thanks.
 73.5/100.

 Steveston (City of Richmond).
 About 14 walkable storefront blocks.
 The Steveston core has seen considerable development since 2005 and now combines the cafes and gift shops of a regional tourist destination with a fair selection of resident services, housing choice and transit.
 72.5/100.